saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/jcs.4.png)

-After JCS instance has been successfully provisioned you can check if everithing works ok by running Sample Application.
+After JCS instance has been successfully provisioned, you can check if everything works ok by running Sample Application.
 Click on the JCS instance that you just created.

 ![](images/jcs.5.png)

-On the Instance Overview page you can find public IP address and click on Sample Application URL.
+On the Instance Overview page, you can find public IP address and click on Sample Application URL.

 ![](images/jcs.6.png)

-And here is Sample Application running.
+Moreover, here is Sample Application running.

 ![](images/jcs.7.png)